wp-plugins/tvshowtime-countdown/readme.txt

 <h3><strong>Question & Supports</strong></h3>
 Please leave message for questions, supports or new features on next version here:<br />
 http://support.tozelabs.com

+This plugin is kindly (and freely) provided by TVShow Time

 == Installation ==